lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

 By this moment we will not set up those parameters.
 Instead we will generate a mipmap.
 A mipmap is a decreasing resolution set of images generated from a high detailed texture.
 Those lower resolution images will be used automatically when our object is scaled.

-In order to generate mipmaps we just need to set the following line \(in this case after the glTextImage2D method:
+In order to generate mipmaps we just need to set the following line \(in this case after the `glTexImage2D` method\):

 ```java
 glGenerateMipmap(GL_TEXTURE_2D);